ttaranov/atlaskit-mk-2/docs/guides/13-how-to-document-components.md

 # Adding documentation to atlaskit.atlassian.com

-The documentation for a package on the `atlaskit.atlassian.com` website consists of three main parts; the main component page, examples pages, and possibly sub-pages.
+The documentation for a package on the `atlaskit.atlassian.com` website consists of three main parts; the main component page, possibly sub-pages, and examples pages.
 This document details how to write and format all of these so they are rendered correctly, as well as some information on the tools being used in the website.

 ## The Pages

 ### Main page
 Exists: Always

-#### Subsections

-##### Header
+#### Header
 Header contents is automatically generated.
 The links come from the package.json information, and extrapolating from them.
 The changelog info is pulled from the changelog md file at the package root.
 All packages have a link to examples.

 - link to examples modal